 A de novo review gives a disability claimant the ability to have the court review their claim denial without any deference to the disability insurance company’s denial.
 This case is an example of the extended legal battle and technical legal argument that took place in order to obtain a de novo review for Ms. Jobe.
-Ruth Jobe lost her ERISA lawsuit in District Court, because that Court sided with the disability insurance plan’s arguments that the plan summary which gave discretion to Fort Dearborn prevailed over the policy document.
+Ruth Jobe lost her ERISA lawsuit in District Court, because that Court sided with the disability insurance plan’s arguments that the plan summary which gave discretion to Dearborn National/Dearborn Group prevailed over the policy document.
 Jobe’s disability attorney had argued that the plan summary clearly stated that if there was a conflict between the policy and the summary, the plan prevailed.
-The policy did not give Fort Dearborn discretion, thus Jobe’s lawsuit should have been reviewed de novo.
-A surface look at the court decisions used by Fort Dearborn to convince Judge Laughrey of the Western District of Missouri’s Central Division that the plan summary prevailed seem convincing.
+The policy did not give Dearborn National/Dearborn Group discretion, thus Jobe’s lawsuit should have been reviewed de novo.
+A surface look at the court decisions used by Dearborn to convince Judge Laughrey of the Western District of Missouri’s Central Division that the plan summary prevailed seem convincing.
 The problem comes because a series of decisions that support the rights of disability plan participants were completely ignored.
-For a factual history of this case please see our article Fort Dearborn denies long term disability benefits to woman with fibromyalgia and CFS.
+For a factual history of this case please see our article Dearborn denies long term disability benefits to woman with fibromyalgia and CFS.

 Disability insurance plan argues that Summary Plan Description should prevail.

-Typical of many disability insurance policies, Fort Dearborn’s long-term disability policy included several documents – a policy document, a certificate of coverage (Summary Plan Description) and an ERISA information statement.
+Typical of many disability insurance policies, Dearborn National/Dearborn Group’s long-term disability policy included several documents – a policy document, a certificate of coverage (Summary Plan Description) and an ERISA information statement.
 The policy stated that if the terms of the Certificate and the policy differed, the policy would govern.
 The ERISA information statement was attached to Summary Plan Description (SPD).
 It likewise stated that if something was not covered by the SPD or if something in the SPD conflicted with the Policy, the Policy would “always control.”

-Yet, when Fort Dearborn faced Jobe’s disability attorney in Court, Fort Dearborn asked the Court to rule that the exact opposite applied.
+Yet, when Dearborn faced Jobe’s disability attorney in Court, Dearborn asked the Court to rule that the exact opposite applied.
 The disability insurance plan’s arguments had persuaded the District Court.
 Would they succeed before three judges on the Court of Appeals?

 In Jensen v.
 SIPCO, the Court ruled that summary plan descriptions are “considered part of the ERISA plan documents.”
 In this case, the Court also held that a provision in the Summary Plan Description prevailed when it conflicted with the Policy.